 Management has primary responsibility for the Company's financial statements and financial reporting process, including the Company's system of internal accounting controls.
-The independent auditors are responsible for auditing the Company's financial statements.
-The Audit Committee oversees the Company's financial reporting processes and systems of internal accounting controls, the independence and performance of the independent auditors and the performance of the internal auditors.
+The independent registered public accounting firm is responsible for auditing the Company's financial statements.
+The Audit Committee oversees the Company's financial reporting processes and systems of internal accounting controls, the independence and performance of the independent registered public accounting firm and the performance of the internal auditors.

-The Audit Committee has reviewed the Company's audited consolidated financial statements and discussed such statements with management and the independent auditors.
+The Audit Committee has reviewed the Company's audited consolidated financial statements and discussed such statements with management and the independent registered public accounting firm.
 Management has represented to the Audit Committee that the consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States.
-The Audit Committee has discussed with the independent auditors their evaluation of the accounting principles, practices and judgments applied by management, and the Audit Committee has discussed any items required to be communicated to it by the independent auditors in accordance with standards of the Public Company Accounting Oversight Board.
+The Audit Committee has discussed with the independent registered public accounting firm its evaluation of the accounting principles, practices and judgments applied by management, and the Audit Committee has discussed any items required to be communicated to it by the independent registered public accounting firm in accordance with standards of the Public Company Accounting Oversight Board.

-The Audit Committee also received from the independent auditors written disclosures as provided for in the requirements of the Public Company Accounting Oversight Board describing any relationships with the Company that may bear on the auditors' independence and has discussed with the independent auditors their independence from the Company and its management.
-When evaluating independence, the Audit Committee considered whether the services of the independent auditors to the Company beyond those rendered in connection with its audit and review of the Company's consolidated financial statements were compatible with maintaining its independence.
-The Audit Committee also reviewed, among other things, the amount of fees paid to the independent auditors for audit and non-audit services.
+The Audit Committee also received from the independent registered public accounting firm written disclosures as provided for in the requirements of the Public Company Accounting Oversight Board describing any relationships with the Company that may bear on the auditors' independence and has discussed with the independent registered public accounting firm its independence from the Company and its management.
+When evaluating independence, the Audit Committee considered whether the services of the independent registered public accounting firm to the Company beyond those rendered in connection with its audit and review of the Company's consolidated financial statements were compatible with maintaining its independence.
+The Audit Committee also reviewed, among other things, the amount of fees paid to the independent registered public accounting firm for audit and non-audit services.

-Based on the review and discussions noted above, and the report of the independent auditors, the Audit Committee recommended to the Board of Directors that the Company's audited consolidated financial statements be included in the Annual Report on Form 10-K for the fiscal year ended April 3, 2011, for filing with the Securities and Exchange Commission.
+Based on the review and discussions noted above, and the report of the independent registered public accounting firm, the Audit Committee recommended to the Board of Directors that the Company's audited consolidated financial statements be included in the Annual Report on Form 10-K for the fiscal year ended April 1, 2012, for filing with the Securities and Exchange Commission.